 To use an external reference along with the internal buffer, PDREF should be high and PDBUF should be low.
-This powers down the internal reference and allows an external 1.2 V reference to be applied to REFBUFIN, producing 2.048 V (typically) on the REF pin.
+This powers down the internal reference and allows the 1.2 V reference to be applied to REFBUFIN, producing 2.048 V (typically) on the REF pin.

-External 2.5 V Reference (PDBUF = High, PDREF = High)

-To use an external 2.5 V reference directly on the REF pin, PDREF and PDBUF should both be high.
+External 2.5 V Reference (PDBUF = High, PDREF = High)To use an external 2.5 V reference directly on the REF pin, PDREF and PDBUF should both be high.

-For improved drift performance, an external reference, such as the AD780, ADR421, ADR431, or ADR441, can be used.
+For improved drift performance, an external reference, such as the AD780 or ADR431, can be used.
 The advantages of directly using the external voltage reference are: